How to Learn R

 There’s no escaping learning the syntax for R—the rules that govern the language—even though it is notoriously complex to learn.
 The good news, however, is that once you’ve learned the syntax for R, you will not have to learn it again!

-After learning the basic syntax of R, you can go on to explore variables and data types, which are two concepts you need to know about early in your journey.
+After learning the basic syntax of R, you can go on to explore variables and data types.
 Here are the main syntactical topics you should cover:

 - How to perform mathematical calculations

 - Variables and vectors

 - Importing functions